 - Every fall, turn off the water and open drain valves.
 Every spring turn it on again and test for freeze damage.
 Reprogram the timers to synchronize with watering restrictions and changing landscaping.

 - Run a spring campaign to collect dues.
 Organize flyers, e-mails, door-to-door visits, telephone calls, invoices, payment logs, and make deposits needed to replenish the coffers.

-- Maintain a checking account for the Briers North Landscape Fund and a merchant services account to facilitate credit card payments.
+- Maintain a checking account for the Briers North Landscape Fund and a PayPal account to facilitate convenient on-line payments.